Gluten Free Apple Cake

 - Once well combined, fold in the grated apple until well combined.

-- Transfer to your prepared pan and spread evenly.
+- Evenly to your prepared pans and spread the top.

-- Bake for 45-50 minutes (I usually do 48) or until a toothpick comes out clean.
+- Bake for 25-32 minutes or until a toothpick comes out clean with a few moist crumbs.

-- Let cool in the pan for just 15 minutes, then flip onto a cake stand, tapping the bottom lightly as needed to help it slide out more easily.
+- Let cool in the pan for just 15 minutes, then flip onto a wire rack to finish cooling.

 - Let cool completely.